6 takeaways from Trump's Times meeting

 Trump bragged that he "helped numerous senators" win, and took a shot New Hampshire Sen. Kelly Ayotte, a Republican who narrowly lost after distancing herself from Trump.
 "No, thank you," he said he told Ayotte about a post in Trump's Cabinet.

 He also mocked Nevada Rep. Joe Heck, a Republican who lost his Senate race after similarly staying far away from Trump.
-Heck, he said, fell "like a lead ballon."
+Heck, he said, fell "like a lead balloon."

 Trump was also cautious about the Republican congressional leaders -- House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell.